This is a copy of the university's official Electronic File Sharing policy, accessible here.

 In addition, the following strategies are in place:

-• Kean University’s policies and procedures concerning the Digital Millennium Copyright Act and our response to infringement claims are published on the OCIS website, and in The Guide
+- Kean University’s policies and procedures concerning the Digital Millennium Copyright Act and our response to infringement claims are published on the IT website, and in The Guide

-• Each semester, all University employees will receive an email from the Office of Computer Information Services (OCIS) regarding copyright infringement and related issues, effective July 1, 2010
+- Each semester, all University employees will receive an email from the Office of Information Technology (IT) regarding copyright infringement and related issues, effective July 1, 2010

 Criminal Penalties and University Sanctions for Illegal File Sharing